OpenTechConsult/short-video-mern/README.md

 # Short Video Application with MERN - Front End

-This project is represent the front end section of a Short Video Application.
+This project represent the front end section of a Short Video Application.
 The application will show short videos like TikTok.
 The videos will be played by clicking on it.
 It will be paused by clicking on it again.